bguesman/docsify-test/docs/quickstart/faq.md

 **A:** Chances are you're in one of the following situations:

 * You have [reprojection frames](/editor/blocks/procedural_cloud_volume_block?id=reprojection-frames) set to more than 1, and you have Unity's TAA enabled.
-This will cause blurriness---either decrease the number of reprojection frames or disable TAA.
+This will cause slight blurriness---either decrease the number of reprojection frames or disable TAA.
 * You have [denoising history frames](/editor/blocks/procedural_cloud_volume_block?id=denoising-history-frames) set very high.
 Try lowering it and seeing if you can tolerate the amount of noise; you can also increase the sample counts to compensate for it (the [detail step range](/editor/blocks/procedural_cloud_volume_block?id=detail-step-range)).

 **Q: The sky/clouds are bleeding through my geometry!**